arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 06/24/2024 23:30 (UTC)`.
+The last change was detected on `Tuesday 06/25/2024 01:30 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code